Reasoning isn’t the only way to buck yourself up: has it ever worked……?

-Get out of your head, have some fun and create something pleasurable, delicious and nutritious Do Something Physical – Something just for Fun
+Get out of your head, have fun by creating something pleasurable, delicious and nutritious

 Do you love something crispy, rich, fibrous, buttery, wholesome and above all HEALTHY (um, really?)
 Something that is extremely easy and quick to make?

 OK then, WASH YOUR HANDS WELL, find a heavy bottomed saucepan, kitchen scales, a big bowl, blender, a wooden spoon, a dessertspoon and a knife, and get into it!
-Wear an apron, so you can stop worrying (even unconsciously) about your clothes getting messy, and stand tall at your work.
+Wear an apron, so you can stop worrying (even unconsciously) about your clothes getting messy, and stand tall at your work, rather than stooping to protect clothes.

-You need an hour for the whole thing, better stay near the kitchen and let your nose give you the signals (that the heat is too high or too low).
+You need less than an hour for the whole thing, better stay near the kitchen and let your nose give you the signals (that the heat is too high or too low).
 If you smell burning, take it out, if you don’t smell anything after 30 mins, turn the heat up for a bit.
+Can be baked while you prepare a ‘proper’ meal.

 The best thing about Flapjacks is that when you’ve done the basic recipe, you can play and be intuitive about quantities.
 Try various substitutions; it will still be delicious, just the texture will change.

 Stand up, (thats already a winner) move around your kitchen: squat, stretch.
-I love to get my hands sticky, lick and suck them and feel naughty and silly…….
+I love to get my hands in the sweet, sticky mixture, enjoy the sensuous naughty feeling of licking off and being childlike and silly…….

 Heat the oven to 180 degrees for an electric fan oven.

-Basic Flapjack Recipe – approximate, go for organic as possible
+Basic Flapjack Recipe – all quantities are approximate, go for as organic as possible

 180g porridge oats